JackGamesAR/portfolio/index.md

 ### HoaxMC:

-This is a Minecraft Server.
+This is a Minecraft Server and Discord Server.
 It is owned by three large YouTubers, who go by the names Jelly, Slogo, and Crainer.
 With a combined total of over 20 million subscribers, this is their official Minecraft Server.
 I joined the HoaxMC Staff Team as a Trial Moderator back in June 2020, and worked my way through the staff ranks (Trial Mod, Moderator, Mod+) before getting promoted to a Senior Moderator in September 2020.
 I then remained as a Senior Moderator until May 2021, retiring after around 11 months on the team.
 You can check out the HoaxMC Discord Server [here](https://hoaxmc.com/discord)

 ### Jack's Hangout: